phyti1/jupyter-helpers/README.md

-# Project Helpers
+# Pythi, Python Projects Helper

+This module contains basic function that help you with your python/jupyter projects.

 ## Project Root CWD Unifier

 This Python function `unify_cwd()` helps you navigate to the project's root folder that contains the `.git` subfolder.
 It is particularly useful when you are working in a deep directory structure and want to ensure that your current working directory (CWD) is set to the root of the project for consistent and reliable file access.
+It is also useful with jupyter notebooks, as their CWD is always their own folder, and this function can be used to set the CWD to the project root.

 ### How to Use